Why Use an Eyelash Curler?

-- Easier to use than a traditional curler because no careful lining up and clamping is required.
-Thus, there’s much less chance of lash breakage.
+- Easier to use than a traditional curler because no careful lining up and clamping are required.

 - Curlers have a pen-like handle with a comb tip, which has ridges for the lashes to sit in.
 The tip can be curved or straight and comes with a detachable lid to protect it.